nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

 1. In the `Azure Portal`_, navigate to :guilabel:`IoT Hub` and select the desired IoT hub.
 #.
 In the overview page, locate and copy the ``Hostname`` and configure :kconfig:`CONFIG_AZURE_IOT_HUB_HOSTNAME` to this address.
 #.
 Set the option :kconfig:`CONFIG_AZURE_IOT_HUB_DEVICE_ID` to the device ID.
 The device ID must match the device ID used while creating the certificates.
 #.
+Make sure that the device is already registered with your Azure IoT Hub, or follow the instructions in `Registering the device with Azure IoT Hub`_.
+#.
 Set :kconfig:`CONFIG_AZURE_IOT_HUB_SEC_TAG` to the security tag used in :ref:`azure_iot_hub_flash_certs`.